Grand Rapids Griffins: Detroit Red Wings affiliation (2002–present)

 After the 2010–11 season, general manager Bob McNamara, the only hockey operations chief in franchise history, retired.
 Initially, the Griffins opted to forgo having a general manager, instead relying on the Red Wings for hockey operations support.
 However, in early 2012, Red Wings assistant general manager Ryan Martin was named general manager of the Griffins as well.

 On March 7, 2012, the Griffins and Detroit Red Wings announced a five-year affiliation agreement extension through the 2016–17 season.
 On June 13, 2013, the Griffins won the Calder Cup for the first time in franchise history, defeating the Syracuse Crunch in six games.
 On June 16, 2015, Todd Nelson was named head coach of the Griffins.
 On June 13, 2017, the Griffins won the 2017 Calder Cup, defeating the Syracuse Crunch in six games in a repeat of the 2013 finals.
-This time they won it on home ice in front of a sell out crowd at Van Andel Arena — the first time that a Grand Rapids-based team had won a title on home ice.
+This time they won it on home ice in front of a sell out crowd at Van Andel Arena—the first time that a Grand Rapids-based team had won a title on home ice.
 Tyler Bertuzzi was named MVP and received the Jack A. Butterfield Trophy.
 On July 6, 2017, the Griffins and Detroit Red Wings announced a five-year affiliation agreement extension through the 2021–22 season.
 After three seasons and one Calder Cup, head coach Todd Nelson was hired as an assistant with the Dallas Stars in the NHL and was replaced by assistant Ben Simon for the 2018–19 season.
-On July 25, 2022, the Griffins and Detroit Red Wings announced another five-year extension of their affiliation agreement through the 2026-2027 season.
+On July 25, 2022, the Griffins and Detroit Red Wings announced another five-year extension of their affiliation agreement through the 2026–27 season.
+On June 14, 2023, Dan Watson was named head coach of the Griffins.